LarsBehrenberg/100-days-of-code/log.md

 **Thoughts**: I haven't come across css modules so far and it seems like it will really come in handy.
 If you have coded with React nested components will be familiar.
 I haven't worked with GraphQL or SQL so far, so this will take some time to get used to, but I am looking forward to it, so I can eventually do some Wordpress coding as well.

 **Link(s) to work**: [Gatsby GraphQL project](https://github.com/LarsBehrenberg/testing-projects/tree/master/gatsby-graphql)

+### Day 6: December 14, 2019

+**Today's Progress**: Finished Gatsby GraphQL & Plugins section and

+**Thoughts**: Starting to getting the hang of it.
+Will finish the Tutorial tomorrow and then start working on my own projects with it the next few days.
+Looking forward to that!

+**Link(s) to work**: [Gatsby GraphQL project](https://www.gatsbyjs.org/tutorial/part-seven/)